 Prior to 1968 a person had to be a member of the FBI to get into an apprenticeship class.
-In this case, FBI stands for: Father, Brother, In-law, in other words, you had to be connected.
+In this case, FBI stands for: Father, Brother, In-law, in other words, you had to be connected by blood or by marriage.
 In my case I wasn’t connected to anyone, anywhere.
 I was just a schmuck off the street who tested well, had a desire to learn, and could lift heavy things.

-I passed my interview with flying colors and signed the papers of indenture.
+I passed my interview with flying colors and signed the indentureship papers.
 For the next four years my education would be paid for by my labor, at agreed upon wages, with increases every six months if my grades were satisfactory.
-I was expected to attend class regularly, study and pass exams when given, AND show up to work every day and keep track of the number of hours that I spent on various tasks as outlined in our little yellow Hours Worked book.
+I was expected to attend class twice a week, study and pass exams when given, show up to work every day, AND keep track of the number of hours that I spent on various tasks as outlined in our little yellow Hours Worked book.

 Some financial planning was necessary at this point because I was taking a significant pay cut.
 I was going from earning $3.50/hour as a laborer foreman to the princely sum of $2.04/hour as a first year apprentice.
 Our financial relief came in the form of an offer from my father.
 He kept me busy doing work at the plumbing supply warehouse on weekends and occasionally picking up an odd job here and there for additional funds.

 I worked forty hours a week as an apprentice, attended apprenticeship classes for three hours a night for two nights a week, and worked 10-hour days on the weekend.
 We would not have been able to survive my apprenticeship without this help from my Dad.
-I worked these hours for two and a half years until my regular wages were inline with our meager living expenses.
+I worked these hours for three years until my regular wages were inline with our meager living expenses.

 I was home only to eat, sleep and go back to work.
 It was tough on our marriage and our family life, which was non-existent.
 I had a rhythm going and did not stop to consider where it was leading me.
-All that I knew was that we were paying our bills, had food to eat and a roof over our heads, and that was good enough.
+All I knew was that we were paying our bills, had food to eat, a roof over our heads, and that was good enough.

 Fingerprints will continue with Part 12.